Tortosa in a day

 12 p.m.
 Royal Colleges

 The Royal Colleges of Tortosa are a must-see for all visitors to the city, since they represent a true architectural gem, seemingly untouched by the passage of time.
 The Renaissance cloister is a small marvel, unlike anything else in Catalonia.
-The complex of the Royal Colleges also houses the Renaissance Interpretation Centre, which is located in the Church of Sant Domènec.
+The complex of the Royal Colleges also houses the St Domènec Space, permanent exhibition of the city and the Renaissance Festival, which is located in the Church of Sant Domènec.
 This church is also home to the remarkable cabinet that contains the city’s archive, also from the 16th century.

 12:30 p.m.
 Jewish quarter